 In the early 1960s, long before he was elected a Conservative Member of Parliament in the United Kingdom, became a best-selling author of such novels as Kane and Abel (1979), received a life peerage, and served a prison term for perjury, Jeffrey Archer (b.
 1940) had been a student at Oxford University.
 While there, he worked to raise money for famine relief.
 As he explained to Russell in this 1964 letter, in the previous year, he had turned to The Beatles for assistance, while this year he was seeking the assistance of such well known figures as Jacqueline Kennedy, Prime Minister Harold Wilson, Martin Luther King, Jr., actors Alec Guinness and Audrey Hepburn, mystery writer Agatha Christie, and many more, one of whom was Russell.
 While Archer assures Russell, “I am only too aware of the calls that are made upon your personal life to help charitable efforts” he goes on to request a gift not “of any value, merely something that people would associate with you.”
 The idea was that the gifts thus collected would be sold and the money donated to the charity.

-This is the only correspondence between Russell and Archer in the Russell Archives, and Russell did not live to see Archer’s rise to fame and fall to infamy.
+This is the only correspondence between Russell and Archer in the Russell Archives, and Russell did not live to see Archer’s rise to fame.

 Sources: (1) Ralph Schoenman to Jeffrey Archer, 27 November 1964 (Russell Archives, Box 10.55, Document 120534).
 (2) Jeffrey Archer to Russell, 14 January 1965 (Russell Archives, Box 10.55, Document 120535).